Huawei’s AI Cube smart speaker is a round peg in a square hole

 As with its competitors, the Huawei AI Cube is evidently designed for use in domestic situations, such as your home, where Wi-Fi is likely to be in plentiful supply.
 So it’s not entirely clear why the company feels the need to ship its first smart speaker with 4G LTE.

-Huawei does, of course, have a background in networking equipment, which may explain why its smart speaker is “connected,” but it could be trying too hard to differentiate here.
+Huawei does, of course, have a background in networking equipment, which may explain why its smart speaker is 4G connected, but it could be trying too hard to differentiate here.
 Is this a smart speaker with a built-in router or a router with a built-in smart speaker?
 Whatever it is, it’s a bit of a square peg in a round hole — or, to put it a little more aptly, a round peg in a square hole.